HaosenWang895402142/CS-code-practice/README.md

 # CS-code-practice

-# use Python to solve arithmetic problems
+use Python to solve arithmetic problems

+steps to solve arithmetic problems
+1. Visualize
+2. Dismantling into Sub-problems
+3. Solve Assumptions